GoldenMM/liveodds/README.md

 ### Race

-**Race objects** contain the odds and are retrieved using the following methods in the Meeting class.
+**Race objects** contain information and odds for a race, they are retrieved using the following methods in the Meeting class.

 #### Meeting.race(time: str)
 _Returns a specific race object given a start time ie '14:30'_